tripsnek/tmf/README.md

 TMF's real power comes from its reflection capabilities.
 While TMF itself provides the metamodel infrastructure, you can build powerful generic solutions on top of it.

-### Example: Building a Generic REST API
+### Example: Building a Generic REST CRUD server

-This example shows how reflection enables you to create REST endpoints that work with any TMF model:
+This example shows how reflection enables you to create a trivial backend that works with any TMF model, with automatically generated REST endpoints over an in-memory datastore.

 ```typescript
 import express from 'express';